Back to Articles

 • Prompt updates to Revenue prevent stale flags from creating inconsistencies that complicate future claims.

-Why Life Events Affect SPCCC Entitlement
+Why Life Events Affect SPCCC (under s.462B TCA 1997) Entitlement

 The Single Person Child Carer Credit is assessed on the basis of your circumstances during the full tax year, from 1 January to 31 December.
 This means the conditions must be met not just at the point of claiming but throughout the year.
-If a relevant change occurs part-way through the year — such as cohabitation beginning or a care arrangement shifting — the tax treatment depends on the facts of the specific year in a way that cannot simply be averaged out.
+If a relevant change occurs part-way through the year - such as cohabitation beginning or a care arrangement shifting - the tax treatment depends on the facts of the specific year in a way that cannot be averaged out.

 This year-specific nature of the assessment is what makes change-of-circumstances cases technically challenging.
 A taxpayer who satisfies every SPCCC condition for eleven months of the year but cohabits for one month may lose the credit for the entire year, depending on how the circumstances are characterised.
-Our guide to SPCCC and cohabitation explains exactly how this rule applies and what counts as cohabiting as a couple versus simply sharing accommodation.
+Our guide to SPCCC and cohabitation explains exactly how this rule applies and what counts as cohabiting as a couple versus sharing accommodation.

 Understanding which conditions are affected by a particular change, and precisely when that change occurred, is the foundation of a correctly structured claim in a year with mixed circumstances.